-Hospital Bags – What to Pack in a Hospital Bag for Delivery!
+What to Pack in a Hospital Bag for You and Baby

 Here’s my biggest tip; don’t stress too much!
 While it’s nice to have everything packed and ready to go it won’t be the end of the world if for some reason you do not have it all.
-Pretty much all you need to give birth is… your vagina!
+I’ve been there, done that and we were just fine!
+Luckily, pretty much all you need to give birth is your vagina!
 The rest of this stuff is all for your comfort and convenience.

-Being honest, you really could just use any old duffle bag you have lying around.
+Of course, you could just use any old duffle bag you have lying around.
 But hey, maybe you’re in the market for a new bag and this is the perfect excuse to buy one so here are some great options.

 It’s totally up to you!
-I would recommend not waiting past 38 weeks just in case your little one makes a bit of an early appearance.
+I would recommend having it done before you hit 38 weeks just in case your little one makes a bit of an early appearance.
 It’s never good to go into labor feeling completely unprepared.
-If you are a high-risk pregnancy or pregnant with multiples, think about packing around 35 weeks just to be ready for anything…..Trust me it’s worth it.
+If you are a high-risk pregnancy or pregnant with multiples, think about packing around 35 weeks just to be ready for anything!
 Once everything is all packed, have it waiting by the door or pack it in the car.

 While you will probably be packing for baby and dad as well, focus on yourself first when packing your hospital bag.
 After all, you are the one doing all the hard work during this stay and you want to be as comfortable as possible.
 Having everything you need and want will make you the happiest and calmest version of yourself.

-What to Pack in Hospital Bag – For Mom
+What to Pack in a Hospital Bag for Mom

 - A warm robe– It doesn’t matter if it’s new or old, just make sure it’s comfy and you are willing to sacrifice it.